The Bankrate promise

 Frequently asked questions

-While it is possible to take out a life insurance policy on someone other than yourself, there are some stipulations.
-There must be a relationship between the person purchasing the policy and the person being insured.
-The person purchasing the policy must also prove that the death of the insured person would have an adverse effect upon them.
+While it is possible to take out a life insurance policy on someone else, there are some stipulations.
+For instance, there must be insurable interest between the person purchasing the policy and the person being insured, such as business partners, spouses, parents or children.
+The person purchasing the policy must prove that the death of the insured person would have an adverse financial impact on them.
+Additionally, the insured person would also need to provide their consent, as you cannot take out a policy on someone without their knowledge or agreement.